 # Working with Go

-go-ipfs, see any of the following reference documents:
+For more about using Kubo, see any of the following reference documents:

 - Configuration reference (opens new window)

 - Installing command completion (opens new window)

 - Mounting IPFS with FUSE (opens new window)

 - Installing plugins (opens new window)

 For more technical information about building, debugging or using the API, see:

 - Performance Debugging Guidelines (opens new window)

 - IPFS API Implementation (opens new window)

 - Connecting with Websockets (opens new window)

 - Building on Windows (opens new window)

 - Additional guides (opens new window)

-go-ipfs as a package in your own Go application, you can take any of three main approaches:
+If you plan to use Kubo as a package in your own Go application, you can take any of three main approaches:

-- Use kubo RPC client (opens new window) to communicate with a Kubo IPFS daemon in a separate process via its HTTP API (this is what Kubo does if a daemon is already running).
+- Use kubo RPC client (opens new window) to communicate with a Kubo IPFS daemon in a separate process via its HTTP RPC API (this is what Kubo does if a daemon is already running).

 # Go CoreAPI